VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Clearly talking in only emoji wouldn't really be ideal, but it's still wrong to discount it outright as a conlang/writing system (or would it be a natlang?)

-But, it does have a massive fucking problem: it doesn't display consistently on different platforms.
+But, it does have a massive problem: it doesn't display consistently on different platforms.
 It boggles my mind that it's a crap shoot for if 🏳️‍⚧️ is a trans flag, or a trans symbol followed by a white flag (⚧️🏳️).
 Pride or surrender?
 Similarly, the Windows operating system is cool with gay pirates, 🏳️‍🌈🏴‍☠️, but no country flags will render correctly (though it is possible your browser will compensate, here's a US flag: 🇺🇸).
 More complicated yet, will the Taiwan flag (🇹🇼) render if you're in China?
 Doubtful.

 This means the medium itself isn't reliable.